frankstepanski/fullstack-coding-bootcamp/backend/3-AWS/readme.md

 ### AWS Certified Developer Associate (DVA-C02) Study Guide

 These are the course materials we will use to prepare for the AWS Certified Developer Associate (DVA-C02) exam.<br/>
-We will be using the [Udemys course by Stepane Maarek](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)
+We will be using the [Udemys course by Stepane Maarek](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/).

-Other resources:
+**Other resources:**

  - [Udemy course practice exams](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)
  - [AWS Certified Developer Exame Guide](https://aws.amazon.com/certification/certified-developer-associate/)